MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/analytics/tasks/er-upload-configuration-into-lifecycle-services.md

 # required metadata

 title: ER Upload a configuration into Lifecycle Services
-description: The following steps explain how a user in the System Administrator or Electronic Reporting Developer role can create a new Electronic reporting (ER) configuration and upload it into Microsoft Lifecycle Services (LCS).
+description: This topic explains how a user in the System administrator or Electronic reporting developer role can create a new Electronic reporting (ER) configuration and upload it into Microsoft Dynamics Lifecycle Services (LCS).
 author: NickSelin
 manager: AnnBe
 ms.date: 08/27/2020